-In the User Management chapter we already visited the Access and Backend Users module.
-Here is a brief presentation of the other modules.
+In the User Management chapter we covered the Access and Backend Users module.
+In this section we take a look at the remaining modules.

-The TYPO3 CMS backend traces a number of actions performed by users: login, cache clearing, database entries (creation, update, deletion), settings changes, file actions and errors.
-A number of filters are available to help digging into this data.
+The TYPO3 CMS backend logs a number of actions performed by backend users: login, cache clearing, database entries (creation, update, deletion), settings changes, file actions and errors.
+A number of filters are available to help filter this data.

 The Database (DB) Check module offers four functions related to the database and its content.